Tori (album): Background

-Genres and composition
+Composition

 Tori. is an R&B and pop album which heavily borrows from Y2K-inspired sounds.
 It features powerful vocals and upbeat production as a result of Kelly being in a "happy place" during the record's conception.
-She cited Missy Elliott, Timbaland, Aaliyah, and Destiny's Child as influences.
+The album shows the influence of producers Timbaland and Darkchild who established the production style of Destiny's Child.
+Kelly said another influence include Aaliyah.